Ryangwaite/AWS-SAA-C02-Course/README.md

 - Managed service, no file server admin
 - Integrates with DS and your own directory.

-### FSx for Lustre
+### 1.16.9 FSx for Lustre

 - Designed for HPC - Linux workloads Clients
 - Designed for Machine Learning, Big Data, Financial Modelling
-- 100 GB/s throughout & sub millisecond latencies
+- 100 GB/s throughput & sub millisecond latencies
 - Deployment types **Persistent** or **Scratch**
   - Scratch - Optimized for Short term no replication & fast ( Designed for pure performance) - NO HA, NO REPLICATION
   - Persistent - longer term, HA ( IN ONE AZ), self-healing